-But what do we do with program elements which we do not know how to merge, such as method bodies with statements?
+Figure 4: An excerpt of a simplified Java grammar with annotations know how to merge, such as method bodies with statements?
 The answer is simple: we represent the elements as plain text and use conventional unstructured merge.
-That is, if a conflict occurs inside a method body, we do not attempt to resolve it automatically much like in unstructured merge.
+That is, if a conflict occurs inside a method body, we do not attempt to resolve it automatically - much like in unstructured merge.

 Note that superimposition alone is not sufficient to implement semistructured merge because revisions may remove program elements.
 For example, one or both revisions of STACK may remove method push.
 The result should be a stack without this method.
 To this end, the merge algorithm has to check whether one or both revisions remove elements, and so on.
-In our tool, we implemented a set of standard rules for removing elements (following CVS's merge), whose description we omit here because they do not add anything to the discussion.
+In our tool, we implemented a set of standard rules for removing elements (following RCS's merge), whose description we omit here because they do not add anything to the discussion.